survivejs/webpack-book/manuscript/output/01_targets.md

 };
 ```

-The idea is that this file will become the entry point for the entire library and represents the API exposed to the consumers.
+The idea is that this file becomes the entry point for the entire library and represents the API exposed to the consumers.
 If you want to support both CommonJS and ES6, it can be a good idea to use the CommonJS module definition here.
 If you go with ES6 `export default`, using such an export in a CommonJS environment often requires extra effort.

 ### Setting Up an npm Script

 Given the `build` target of the project has been taken already by the main application, you should set up a separate one for generating the library.
-It will point to a library specific configuration file to keep things nice and tidy.
+It points to a library specific configuration file to keep things nice and tidy.

 **package.json**